mmc03-ucb/rallynow/README.md

 - **Incidents:** Data is fetched from the `incidents` collection, ordered by date to display the latest incident.

 Ensure your Firebase project is properly set up with Firestore collections for `protests` and `incidents`.

+## Growth

+As we continue to develop and enhance RallyNow, a key area of focus is the further implementation of Low-Network Usability features.
+Our goal is to expand the app's ability to maintain essential functionalities even in extremely limited connectivity environments.
+This includes optimizing data caching, improving offline access to critical features such as emergency contacts and medical IDs, and ensuring that users can still receive timely updates on protests and incidents whenever possible.
+By prioritizing these enhancements, we aim to make RallyNow an even more reliable tool for communities in all connectivity scenarios.

 ## Contributing